The Bankrate promise

 “For consumers that have debt and their income isn’t high enough to save anything, they either have to reduce expenditures or increase their income, and the best-case scenario would (be) to do both,” Repak says.
 “Supplementing your living expenses using credit cards cannot be a solution.”
 Working extra hours or taking on a side hustle can be a way to make this happen, according to the 18 percent of YouGov/CreditCards.com survey respondents who are focusing on increasing their income to pay down debt.

 6. Switch to cash

 - Who this strategy is good for: Anyone looking for ways to limit their credit card usage

 If your main goal is to pay off your credit card debt, the last thing you want to do is add to that debt by continuing to charge your expenses.

 “Quit using your credit cards,” Repak says.
 “It seems like a no-brainer, but sometimes it is easier said than done.”

 Paying with cash not only prevents you from accumulating more debt, but it can also help you spend less overall, due to the psychological act of handing over physical bills.
 It also requires you to plan ahead and makes certain purchases inconvenient, so you’re less likely to make them.

-Debt consolidation can be a useful way to consolidate multiple lines of high-interest credit card debt under a loan with one fixed, monthly payment.
-You can consolidate your debts by initiating a balance transfer (like we mentioned previously).
-But, you could consider taking out a debt consolidation loan or even a home equity loan.
+Debt consolidation can be a useful way to combine multiple lines of high-interest credit card debt under a loan with one fixed, monthly payment — and it’s one 8 percent of YouGov/CreditCards.com survey participants are using.
+You can consolidate your debts by initiating a balance transfer.
+But you could also consider taking out a debt consolidation loan or, if you’re a homeowner, even a home equity loan.